 Nobody got that happening.

-As a matter of fact, Bill Clinton gave Kim Jong il, Kim Jong-un's father, billions of dollars in energy subsidies, and said, This is a good deal for the American people.
+As a matter of fact, Bill Clinton gave Kim Jong-il, Kim Jong-un's father, billions of dollars in energy subsidies and said, this is a good deal for the American people.

-He's not gonna build nuclear weapons.
+He's not going to build nuclear weapons.

 Okay, he built nuclear weapons.